thediveo/lxkns/README.md

 The following container engine types are supported:
 - Docker,
 - plain containerd,
-- CRI Evented PLEG: containerd, CRI-O.
+- CRI Evented PLEG: containerd, CRI-O,
+- podman (via its Docker-compatible API only).

 The `lxkns` discovery engine can be operated as a stand-alone REST service with additional web UI.
 Alternatively, it can be embedded/integrated into other